Random coil

 In polymer chemistry, a random coil is a conformation of polymers where the monomer subunits are oriented randomly while still being bonded to adjacent units.
 It is not one specific shape, but a statistical distribution of shapes for all the chains in a population of macromolecules.
 The conformation's name is derived from the idea that, in the absence of specific, stabilizing interactions, a polymer backbone will "sample" all possible conformations randomly.
-Many unbranched, linear homopolymers — in solution, or above their melting temperatures — assume (approximate) random coils.
+Many unbranched, linear homopolymers—either in solution, or above their melting temperatures— assume (approximate) random coils.